Just released re-mastered on compact disc for the first time in Japan! For more information on the Japanese edition at Muzak, click here.

 Also present throughout this album is Reg’s late wife, my sister-in-law, cellist Kiki Misumi, taking on the role traditionally that of a bassist and providing some moving solos and intros.
 We had toured together as a quartet in Indonesia before recording this album and some of those live performances are on my Youtube channel.

 In the ever-changing digital landscape that claims to be a music industry it took me awhile to realize that many of our early recordings, so newly adapted to compact discs when they were made, got left in the dust with the transition to digital distribution that is the norm nowadays.
 So hopefully sharing this music now will bring it to a new audience or make it easier for an older one to find their favourite tracks back.
-And if you are the type that needs a compact disc to toss into your old car’s cd player, just contact us and we can sell you a hard copy.
+And if you are the type that needs a compact disc to toss into your old car’s cd player, just contact us and we can sell you an original hard copy.
 Or head to my Bandcamp page and you can order it online there.
 You’ll get two bonus tracks and all the lyrics with the cd purchase.

 Speaking of adapting to formats, here is the Super 8 film Givre that ignited my career as a web artist.
 This isn’t a copy from the Super 8 film but it comes instead from the tiny Real Video file I made when I put this up online back when video was very new to the internet, before Youtube existed.
 Sadly the old Quebecois house featured in the film is long gone but the apple tree still remains.
 Enjoy!